 And the intrigues are never ending…

 The pirates have remained shipless and marrooned on a desert island, as some of the the former slavers mutinied, plotting together with the survivors of the commandeering attack which had taken place at the beginning of May.
-The ones who were aboard the ship got sold to the French Navy and are in prison now.
-Those who are still on the island are getting saved by a British Navy ship - would it be for their doom or for their freedom?
-How would they succeed to remain alive and get back their ship?
+The ones who were aboard the ship got sold to the French Navy and got to prison.
+Those stranded on the island were saved by a British Navy ship and they succeeded to return to Tortuga before the Navy captain learnt the truth about them.
+In his ire, it remained to him only to punish some of his crewmen for not telling him/ not knowing that those were pirates.

 In Port de Paix, a princesse de sang's arrival causes turmoil in the high society... and even more havoc the day she goes missing.
-Soon a ransom letter is received by the Governor, showing that she had been kidnapped by pirates who want some of theirs freed in exchange...
-What would he do?
+Soon a ransom letter is received by the Rear-Admiral, showing that she had been kidnapped by pirates who want some of theirs freed in exchange...
+He had to swallow his pride and make the exchange, for the princess's sake (and his position), swearing revenge for later and sending all his ships in patrol, to hunt all the possible pirates.

 What happens next?
 Who will be fighting whom, and who will find death before the mast?
 Whose lovers will weep somewhere ashore, and whose will celebrate, showered in gold and gifts?
 That's entirely up to our players... and to you!

-Sharpen your blades, load your guns, drain the last sip of rum, and raise your sword to swashbuckling adventure!
+Sharpen your blades, load your guns, drain the last sip of rum, and raise your sword to swashbuckling adventure, building a colonial paradise under a new Caribbean Dawn!

 "Goals change a vague dream into a plan of action.
 Clearly stated goals are the step between what you want and what you get.
 But goals dependent entirely on the actions of others are destructive."